zhao-shihan/MACE/README.md

 [Geant4](https://geant4.web.cern.ch/) and [ROOT](https://root.cern/) need to be installed on your PC following the official guides.
 They need to be compiled with at least C++17.

 [MPI](https://www.mpi-forum.org/) ([MPICH](https://www.mpich.org/), or [OpenMPI](https://www.open-mpi.org/), or [Intel MPI](https://www.intel.cn/content/www/cn/zh/developer/tools/oneapi/mpi-library.html), or [Microsoft MPI](https://github.com/Microsoft/Microsoft-MPI), or etc.), [Eigen](https://eigen.tuxfamily.org/), and [yaml-cpp](https://github.com/jbeder/yaml-cpp) can be installed via package manager (apt, yum, etc.) respect to your Linux distrbution.
-For example, you can install MPICH, Eigen, and yaml-cpp on Ubuntu (at least focal (20.04)) with following commands
+For example, you can install MPICH, Eigen, and yaml-cpp on Ubuntu (at least jammy (22.04)) with following commands

 ```shell
 sudo apt update
 sudo apt install mpich libeigen3-dev libyaml-cpp-dev
 ```

-The earlier distribution (e.g. Ubuntu earlier than focal) may not be able to obtain Eigen or yaml-cpp of the matching version through the package manager.
+The earlier distribution (e.g. Ubuntu earlier than jammy) may not be able to obtain Eigen or yaml-cpp of the matching version through the package manager.
 At this time, it is good to use the built-in libraries.
 MPI is generally not a problem because the requirement for it is quite low (2.0).
 But if this does become a problem, it is worthwhile to spend some time compiling one for yourself.
 There are not many obstacles in compiling it.

 ### Windows